CrayLabs/SmartSim/doc/dragon.rst

 SmartSim and the Dragon Server communicate using `ZeroMQ <https://zeromq.org/>`_.

-As with any communication protocol, some timeouts for send and receive must be defined.
+As with any communication protocol, some timeouts for send and receive operations must be defined.
 SmartSim sets some default timeouts that have been tested to work on most available systems, but if you see failed communication attempts, you may want to try to adjust the timeouts by setting the corresponding environment variable.
 The timeouts are given in milliseconds and they are defined as follows:

-- server start-up timeout: the time waited by the SmartSim ``Experiment`` when the server is first started.
+- *server start-up timeout*: the time waited by the SmartSim ``Experiment`` when the server is first started.
 This timeout must account for the time it takes Dragon to set up the infrastructure, which depends on the system's workload manager response time.
   Defaults to ``"300000"`` (i.e. five minutes) and can be overridden with the environment variable ``SMARTSIM_DRAGON_STARTUP_TIMEOUT``.

-- server send and receive timeout: the time waited by SmartSim and the Dragon server to send or receive a message.
+- *server send and receive timeout*: the time waited by SmartSim and the Dragon server to send or receive a message.
 Defaults to ``"30000"`` (i.e. 30 seconds) and can be overridden with the environment variable ``SMARTSIM_DRAGON_TIMEOUT``.